The 50 Greatest MLB Players Of All Time

 Accolades: MVP x 1, All-Star x 2, World Series x 7

-The chalk number one pick for almost a century, Babe Ruth is somehow not overhyped.
+Babe Ruth is somehow not overhyped.
 The Babe was an incredible hitter and pitcher and, most importantly, an incredible winner.
 His 182.5 WAR is easily the best on this list and hardly touched by anyone.
-He is deserving to be number one on most all-time lists and his prowess is still almost indescribable.
+He is deserving to be No. 1 on most all-time lists and his prowess is still almost indescribable.